2nd NYPD officer shot in the Bronx; suspect in custody

-The incident happened on the 1000 block of Longwood Avenue around 8 a.m.
+The second shooting happened on the 1000 block of Longwood Avenue around 8 a.m.

-Police say a man walked into the 41st Prencict and started shooting.
+A male lieutenant was shot in the arm, returned fire, but did not hit the suspect.

-A female lieutenant was shot in the arm and rushed to Lincoln Hospital where she is expected to survive.
+He rushed to Lincoln Hospital in stable condition, according to the NYPD.
 Another officer is also being treated for minor injuries.

-Police say the suspect is in custody and are determining the connection to Saturday's police-involved shooting in the Bronx.
+Police took gunman into custody and say he is believed to be the suspect wanted in connection with Saturday night's shooting as well.

-This is a breaking story.
-Earlier story below.
-Check back for more updates.
+Eyewitness News has learned that the suspect's name is Robert Williams, who sources say was arrested for attempted murder in 2002 and released on parole in 2017.
+He has a career criminal with prior arrests.

 Another surveillance video shows what appears to be the police van as it was pulling away from shots fired.
 The video shows a man in black pointing a weapon at the van and is seen with a gun in his hand as he is walking away from the scene.